githole/akari/README.md

 =====

 "akari" is a pysically based renderer based on path tracing.
-In Japanese, the word "akari" means "a light" or one of the cutest girl in Manga.
+In Japanese, the word "akari" means "a light source" or one of the cutest girl in Manga.

 <pre>